Typeform

 ah_touch_count | Total number of recorded visits | 5 |

-For additional fields including latest-non-direct touch (
+For more fields — latest-non-direct touch (

 Custom Field Mapping